MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -DefaultQuotaTemplate
-Specifies the new default site quota template for this Web application.
+Specifies the new default site quota template for this web application.

 ```yaml
 Type: String